Outpatient Observation Stays

 See Also

-This list of covered services is not all inclusive.
+This list of covered services isn’t all-inclusive.
 TRICARE covers services that are medically necessary and considered proven.
-There are special rules or limits on certain services, and some services are excluded.
+Some services have special rules or limits, and some services are excluded.
+Learn how a benefit becomes covered.

 Last Updated 10/29/2024